dougeby/IntuneDocs/intune/security-baseline-settings-mdm-all.md

 ::: zone pivot="mdm-preview"
 **Preview - MDM Security Baseline for October 2018**

-View details for the preview MDM security baseline, released in October 2018.
+> [!NOTE]
-This baseline is replaced by the MDM security baseline for May 2019.
+> In June of 2019, the preview MDM security baseline was replaced by the release of the *MDM Security Baseline for May 2019* template, which is generally available (not in preview).
+Profiles that were created prior to the availability of the *MDM Security Baseline for May 2019* baseline won't update to reflect the settings and values that are in the MDM Security Baseline for May 2019 version.
+Although you cannot create new profiles based on the preview template, you can edit and continue to use profiles you previously created that are based on the preview template.
 ::: zone-end

 ::: zone pivot="mdm-may-2019,mdm-preview"